Last Updated on April 27, 2022 by Zwivel Team

-They’re more common in people with fair skin color — no surprise there, since lighter-toned individuals are generally more susceptible to sun-damaged skin — among those aged 40 and older.
+They’re more common in people with lighter skin tones since lighter-toned individuals are generally more susceptible to sun-damaged skin, particularly those aged 40 and older.

 Like the graying of hair or the slowing of collagen production, the body’s ability to produce significant amounts of melanin weakens as we age.
 Excessive sun exposure, even over a period of years, only worsens the body’s ability to produce enough melanin.

-Sun damage is to blame for a wide range of different skin discoloration issues; it causes dark spots — also known as age spots, brown spots or liver spots — and, of course, contributes to fine lines and wrinkles.
+Sun damage is to blame for a wide range of different skin discoloration issues; it causes dark spots — also known as age spots, brown spots, or liver spots — and, of course, contributes to fine lines and wrinkles.

-Make sure to always get professional medical advice from a board-certified dermatologist if you believe your condition could be something more serious.
+Make sure to always get professional medical advice from a board-certified dermatologist if you believe that your condition could be something more serious.

 Topical steroids are sometimes recommended for extreme cases of skin depigmentation.
 They work by suppressing the immune system and blocking the autoimmune destruction of the melanin-producing melanocytes.
 In other words, they allow the body to produce more melanin.